joshmarinacci/ecsy-two/README.md

 to.
 You can configure the threshold for analog sticks using the `axis_threshold` property, which is 0.4 by default.

+See the [simple example](examples/simple) for an example of using both the keyboard and gamepad together.

 Currently recognizing the more advance states of complex controllers is not supported.
 You would have to copy and fork the the gamepad.js to get additional data.
 Or please [file an issue](https://github.com/joshmarinacci/ecsy-two/issues) with